saquib77/DMBS_Project/README.md

 both are information will fetch from `citydata.json` & **city id**, **city name** and **fare** it will seed path and cost between two city and then it will view all city in cli.
 3. main.cpp:
-> the './main' file used to create database and and tables store the information in the table by any json file the json file have the information about the fare between the cities. after that, './app' file ask for source and destination cities that app file get the fare_list table and create a graph .
+> The './main' file used to create database and and tables store the information in the table by any json file the json file have the information about the fare between the cities. after that, './app' file ask for source and destination cities that app file get the fare_list table and create a graph .

-> then we apply `Min-cost algorithm` on that graph in order to get the min fare between the cities.
+> Then we apply `Min-cost algorithm` on that graph in order to get the min fare between the cities.

-> finally, the it will output the result that shows that minimum cost between the cities.
+> Finally, the it will output the result that shows that minimum cost between the cities.

-### commands :
+### Commands :

 > Internaly all this command using click.sh shell scripting file and we are using terminal and simply ./click.sh command into terminal.

 ```
 g++ -std=c++11 -I/usr/include/cppconn -o tdb projectpart1.cpp -ljsoncpp -L/usr/lib -lmysqlcppconn
-														and
+**and**
 g++ -std=c++11 -I/usr/include/cppconn -o tdb projectpart2.cpp -ljsoncpp -L/usr/lib -lmysqlcppconn

 ```